Lithium Batteries: The Basics

 Q) Does it matter what alternator my vehicle has?

-A) Almost any 12V alternator rated at 120 Amps or more will charge a lithium battery efficiently as long as the output is between 13.8V and 14.6V.
+A) Almost any modern 12V alternator will charge a lithium battery efficiently as long as the output is between 13.8V and 14.4V.
 At lower voltages, the battery will not reach 100% state of charge but it will be so close that it’s probably not worth worrying about.
 Charging at a lower voltage can also help to increase a lithium battery’s useful life.

 Q) What if my vehicle’s engine has a “smart” alternator?

 A) Whatever type of leisure battery you have, if your vehicle’s engine has a “smart” alternator and you want to charge the battery efficiently, you’ll need to have a battery-to-battery charger installed.
 For lithium batteries, it’s essential that the battery-to-battery charger has a LiFePO4 setting.